Dr Chloe Walker

-Through collaborative therapy, I aim to help people improve their psychological wellbeing, reduce distress, and to make meaningful changes in their lives.
-I offer both short and longer term psychological therapy for a wide range of mental health difficulties including, but not limited to:
+I aim to help people improve their psychological wellbeing, reduce distress, and to make meaningful changes in their lives.
+I offer both short and longer term psychological therapy and can help with a wide range of difficulties including, but not limited to:

 - Work or exam related stress

 - Low self-esteem

 - Trauma, including post-traumatic stress disorder (PTSD)

 - Relationship issues

 - Feeling 'stuck' in life, lacking purpose, or finding it difficult to adjust to major life changes